MosesOdary/sorting_algorithms/README.md

     Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl You are not allowed to use global variables
     No more than 5 functions per file

+General Learning Objectives

+    At least four different sorting algorithms
+    What is the Big O notation, and how to evaluate the time complexity of an algorithm How to select the best sorting algorithm for a given input What is a stable sorting algorithm